 EPIDEMIOLOGYAT THE UNIVERSITY OF DELAWARE

-Epidemiology programs at the University of Delaware include Masters of Public Health in Epidemiology and Doctorate of Philosophy in Epidemiology (in review.)
-Programs are centered on the application of epidemiologic methods to research and teaching in areas such as field epidemiology, cardiovascular disease epidemiology, injury epidemiology, and others.
-Founded in 2018, we are the newest program in a thriving academic unit of over 3,000 undergraduate and graduate students and 130 faculty with outstanding research and teaching facilities.
+Epidemiology is the newest program in the University of Delaware’s College of Health Sciences, a thriving academic unit of more than 3,000 undergraduate and graduate students and 130 faculty with outstanding research and teaching facilities.
+The program includes the Masters of Public Health in Epidemiology and Doctorate of Philosophy in Epidemiology.
+Degrees are centered on the application of epidemiologic methods to research and teaching in areas such as field epidemiology, cardiovascular disease epidemiology, injury epidemiology, and others.

-The Master of Public Health (MPH) in Health Policy and Management is designed to prepare students for a career in health policy in either applied (e.g., local, state or federal agencies) or research settings.
-By providing students with a comprehensive foundation of population health principles and their application to policy, the MPH in Health Policy and Management will ensure students are proficient in the skills needed to successfully enter the workforce.
+The Master of Public Health (MPH) in Epidemiology is designed to prepare students for a career in public health in either applied (e.g., local, state or federal public health agencies) or research settings.
+By providing students with a comprehensive foundation of population health principles, epidemiological methods and biostatistics, and study design, the MPH in Epidemiology will ensure students are proficient in the skills needed to successfully enter the public health workforce.